alwaz-shahid/wifi-manager/README.md

 The Python-based Wi-Fi Manager is a script that simplifies the process of switching between managed and monitor mode for wireless adapters on Linux systems.
 With just a few commands, you can control your wireless adapters and manage their modes.

+The Python-based Wi-Fi Manager allows you to list USB and network devices, change wireless adapter modes, and disable wireless adapters easily.

 # Usage

 ```